 I came up with a plan and started working on it.
 I ran into some roadblocks and while Googling, I found the work of Mark Wilson of Christchurch, New Zealand.
 I sent a few questions to Mark, to which he responded that he had just been to my Altair-Duino website after seeing an article in IEEE Spectrum, and would love to see people have more access to his design and programming through a kit.

 This kit is Mark’s brain-child, and is a relatively quick build.
 I’d even say this kit could serve as a good introduction to both electronic construction and computer operation for a young person.

 And that’s why I wanted to make this kit available: as a living testimony to the birth of the computer revolution.

-You’ll receive a professionally made printed circuit board with all components, ready for you to assemble.
+You’ll receive a professionally made printed circuit board with all components and a printed manual, ready for you to assemble.

 This is the same processor that is used in the Arduino Uno.
 It arrives pre-programmed with Mark Wilson’s open-source Kenbak-1 emulation.

 This kit is a great introduction to electronic kit construction.
 Revive an old-time hobby by building an old-time computer!

 An original Kenbak-1 at the Computer History Museum in Mountain View, CA.